Wendy Greig: BMus, Dip Tchg (Secondary) - Principal and Academic Manager of Totara Villa, English Teacher

 Stephanie Ray: BFA Dip Tchg - Art and Technology Teacher

 Stephanie believes students should gain the richest experience they can from school, through stimulating Visual Arts and Design Technology programmes that facilitate creativity and provoke imagination.
 Steph has worked as an art tutor and currently runs a flourishing artistic practice.
 Stephanie taught at Mt Hobson Middle School for over four years until moving to SAMS for the start of the 2017 academic year.

 Natashia Reddy: BSc - Science and Mathematics Teacher

 Natashia is a passionate and experieced teacher who has previously taught Science at a High School in Samoa for more than 8 years.
 She speaks fluent English and Native Samoan and brings a wealth of Pasifika knowledge to SAMS.
 Natashia is a working mum of five who has a love of all children and enjoys assisting them in reaching their full potential.

 Renee Ryan: BSW, Grad Dip Tchg (Secondary) - Social Studies Teacher

 An experienced teacher and mother of two teenage children, Renee recognises the importance of seeing students as individuals and of recognising and harnessing their diversity.
 Renee believes that as a teacher she must nurture and encourage a love of learning to assist students in realizing their potential and steer and assist them as they grow into well-informed adults.
-Over her teaching career, Renee has held a number of posts in the Auckland area and has joined SAMS following an eight year posting at Howick College.
+Renee joins us at SAMS following an eight year posting at Howick College.